RS-232/422/485 Read Int(errupt) Status

 The output for this block is a vector with one 32-bit element for each port.
 Each element contains two pieces of information for that port, where the 4 bytes are:

 The Read Interrupt Status block has signal output with the following format:

-This second byte is the value read from the Interrupt Reason Register (IIR).
+The second byte is the value read from the Interrupt Reason Register (IIR).
 This register is specific to the 16450, 16550, and 16750 types of UARTs.
-Several bites in this register indicate the active FIFO depth and the maximum number of characters that can be written in the transmitter empty interrupt handlers to the transmit FIFO.
+Some bytes in this register give the active FIFO depth.
+Other bytes give the maximum number of characters that the transmitter empty interrupt handlers can write to the transmit FIFO.